 4. Documentation

-1. Start with Clear Objectives: Define what you want to visualize before asking Assembly to generate a diagram.
+1. Start with Clear Objectives: Define what you want to visualize before asking Factory to generate a diagram.

-2. Provide Context: Give Assembly as much context as possible about your system or the specific part you want to diagram.
+2. Provide Context: Give Factory as much context as possible about your system or the specific part you want to diagram.

 3. Iterate and Refine: Use an iterative approach, starting with a basic diagram and then refining it based on feedback and additional requirements.

-4. Balance Detail and Clarity: Ask Assembly to focus on the most important elements to avoid cluttered diagrams.
+4. Balance Detail and Clarity: Ask Factory to focus on the most important elements to avoid cluttered diagrams.

 5. Consistent Styling: Maintain consistent styling across your diagrams.
-Ask Assembly to use a uniform style for similar diagram types.
+Ask Factory to use a uniform style for similar diagram types.

 6. Version Control: Consider versioning your diagrams alongside your code to keep them up-to-date.

-7. Combine Diagram Types: For complex systems, ask Assembly to create multiple diagram types that complement each other.
+7. Combine Diagram Types: For complex systems, ask Factory to create multiple diagram types that complement each other.

 Explore More Use Cases